Disclosure: Some of the links below are affiliate links, and Goodwall may earn a commission from clicks to and purchases from the links below.

 Though written in 1990, when AOL was popular and The Simpsons’ first season aired, The 7 Habits of Highly Effective People remains highly effective itself in this age of artificial intelligence, machine learning, tech unicorns (and The Simpsons season 31!).

-As Kozminski University Master of Business Management student Mariia Kislitsyna explains, “The book has a religious undertone that may put some people, especially in 2020, off.
+As Kozminski University Master of Business Management student Mariia Kislitsyna explains, “The book has a religious undertone that may put some people, especially in the 2020s, off.
 Even so, it includes timeless lessons, teaches us how to treat other people, and instructs us on how to change the world around you by first changing yourself.”

 Related read: 10+ Best Job Boards